Curious facts you need to know before moving to Spain

 6. Crazy nightlife

 In some countries, people usually enjoy a quiet nightlife with bare noise and shouts from the streets.
 However, Spanish people can have crazy nightlife and make a lot of noise in the streets, plazas, or around some famous meeting points.
-Botellón and discotecas are two of the famous noise production occasions.
+Botellón and discotecas are two famous noise production occasions.

 Botellón is an activity where usually a group of people buy alcoholic drinks and drink in an open-air place.
-It´s normal to hear shouts and noise after a group of people getting drunk in the streets.
+It´s normal to hear shouts and noise after a group of people get drunk in the streets.

 Discoteca or clubs is another famous place where people gather to drink, dance, and sing, which might cause a lot of noise in the neighborhood if it´s not designed very well.